 Dunmanus Bay offers some delightful anchorages of Dunbeacon Harbour, Dunmanus Harbour and Kitchen Cove.
 The new pier at Ahakista (Kitchen Cove) can take a moderate sized boat alongside at the end on a neap tide.
 Dunmanus Harbour at the east offers great holding and shelter in any weather with Durrus village a welcome visit.

 Bantry Bay (Berehaven to Bantry 14 miles)

-Dursey Sound is an interesting passage and fun pilotage excesses, keep close to the island going through and be aware of the tide.
+Dursey Sound is an interesting passage and fun pilotage excercise, keep close to the island going through and be aware of the tide.
 Tide races fall at different times to the outside between the bull and cow.